Table of Contents Show

 The Closing ProcessThe Closing Process

 Since COVID, many closings are now orchestrated remotely.
-Most closing days occur at either the managing agent’s office or the seller’s attorney’s office.
+Most closing days occur at the managing agent’s or seller’s attorney’s office.
 Usually present will be the seller and buyer attorneys, bank attorneys, and a closing coordinator from their management company to guide everyone through the closing process.
-The buyer and seller will also usually be present unless they have given their attorneys the power to act on their behalf.
+The buyer and seller will usually be present unless they have given their attorneys the power to act on their behalf.
 Typically, the brokers are not present at the closing.

 There you go!
-You are now the proud owner of your own New York City co-op apartment.
+You are now the proud owner of your New York City co-op apartment.
 When looked at in isolation, the whole process can seem long and complicated, but it is straightforward.
 When laid out like this with an experienced buyer’s agent will make the process run much smoother because, as you can see, there are many steps to buying a co-op.
 Educating yourself about every step is essential and staying well organized.
 When done right, co-op purchases are not so bad after all.